-- It is recognised that due to the built up nature of the Neighbourhood Plan area, there will be few housing developments proposed in the area.
+- 2.37 It is recognised that due to the built up nature of the Neighbourhood Plan area, obvious opportunities for new development will likely be limited.
+However, where new opportunities for redevelopment, infill and intensification of residential areas do emerge, they can make an important contribution to much needed new housing.
 A significant proportion of the area consists of rented housing (56% from a registered social provider; and 20% in private rented tenure).
 Recent reforms introduced by the Housing and Planning Act (2016) may potentially change the nature of the social rented stock, providing further opportunities for residents to exercise their 'right to buy' properties.
-An objective has been identified below to protect the existing social rented stock, which will require discussion between QPGC and representatives of the various housing associations that operate within the Neighbourhood Plan area. - 2.41 The existing planning policy framework in Westminster's Gity Plan provides the key policies that assist in meeting the objectives of this Neighbourhood Plan with respect to housing issues.
+An objective has been identified below to protect the existing social rented stock, which will require discussion between QPCC and representatives of the various housing associations that operate within the Neighbourhood Plan area. - 2.38 The existing planning policy framework in Westminster's City Plan provides the key policies that assist in meeting the objectives of this Neighbourhood Plan with respect to housing issues.
 The Neighbourhood Plan consequently focuses on a small number of potential opportunities for additional residential developments that will diversify the accommodation offer within the area.

-- 2.42 Continue developing a neighbourhood that welcomes a diverse mix of people and that is a great place to live, where there are new homes that are wand the existing housing stock is protected and enhanced. - Protect the existing social rented stock - Ensure that a proportion of new homes are affordable to people on low incomes, though the provision of new affordable rented housing and intermediate housing - Resist the subdivision of family units
+- 2.39 Continue developing a neighbourhood that welcomes a diverse mix of people and that is a great place to live, where there are new homes that meet local housing need, and ensure the existing housing stock is protected and enhanced. - Protect the existing social rented stock - Ensure that a proportion of new homes are affordable to people on low incomes, though the provision of new affordable rented housing and intermediate housing - Resist the subdivision of family units - Provide a range of homes that can meet different needs and can complement the existing housing offer